List of Internet pioneers: Larry Roberts

 Lawrence G. "Larry" Roberts (1937–2018) was an American computer scientist.
 After earning his PhD in electrical engineering from MIT in 1963, Roberts continued to work at MIT's Lincoln Laboratory where in 1965 he connected Lincoln Lab's TX-2 computer to the SDC Q-32 computer in Santa Monica.

-In 1967, he became a program manager in the ARPA Information Processing Techniques Office (IPTO), where he led the development of the ARPANET, the first wide area packet switching network.
-Roberts applied Donald Davies' concepts of packet switching for the ARPANET, and also sought input from Paul Baran.
-He asked Leonard Kleinrock to measure and model the network's performance.
+In 1967, he became a program manager in the ARPA Information Processing Techniques Office (IPTO), where he managed the development of the ARPANET, the first wide area packet switching network.
+Roberts applied Donald Davies' concepts of packet switching in the ARPANET, and sought input from Paul Baran and other researchers on network design.
 After Robert Taylor left ARPA in 1969, Roberts became director of the IPTO.

-In 1973, he left ARPA to commercialize the nascent technology in the form of Telenet, the first data network utility, and served as its CEO from 1973 to 1980.
+In 1973, he left ARPA to commercialize the nascent technology in the form of Telenet, which became one of the first public data networks in the world, and served as its CEO from 1973 to 1980.

 In 2012, Roberts was inducted into the Internet Hall of Fame by the Internet Society.

 Leonard Kleinrock

+Leonard Kleinrock (born 1934) became involved in the ARPANET project in early 1967.
+He had studied the optimization of message delays in communication networks using queueing theory in his Ph.D. thesis, Message Delay in Communication Nets with Storage, at MIT in 1962.

-Leonard Kleinrock (born 1934) published his first paper on queueing theory, "Information Flow in Large Communication Nets", in 1961.
-After completing his Ph.D. thesis in 1962, in which he applied queuing theory to message switching, he moved to UCLA.
-In 1969, under his supervision, a team at UCLA connected a computer to an Interface Message Processor, becoming the first node on ARPANET.
-Building on his earlier work on queueing theory, Kleinrock carried out theoretical work to model the performance of packet-switched networks, which underpinned the development of the ARPANET.
+After this, he moved to UCLA.
+In 1969, under his supervision, a team at UCLA connected a computer to an Interface Message Processor (IMP), becoming the first node on the ARPANET.
+Building on his earlier work on queueing theory, during the 1970s, Kleinrock carried out theoretical work to measure and mathematically model the performance of the ARPANET, work which underpinned the development of the network and the Transmission Control Program.
 His theoretical work on hierarchical routing in the late 1970s with student Farouk Kamoun remains critical to the operation of the Internet today.

 In 2012, Kleinrock was inducted into the Internet Hall of Fame by the Internet Society.

+Frank Heart

+Frank Heart (1929–2018) worked for Bolt, Beranek and Newman (BBN) from 1966 to 1994, during which time he managed the team that designed and implemented the Interface Message Processors (IMPs), the routing computers for the ARPANET.